bartke/frost/README.md

 - Parties generate shares of the private key $k$ such that each party $i$ holds a share $k_i$.
 - The public key $K$ is computed from these shares without reconstructing the private key.

-1. **Initialization**: Each participant (or party) starts with some initial state.
-The `PartyRoutine(nil, s)` function is called to start this round with no input messages (hence `nil`).
-Each participant generates some messages to be sent to other participants.
-2. **Commit Phase**: Each participant generates their initial secret shares and corresponding commitments.
-They broadcast these commitments to all other participants.
+1. **Initialization**: Each participant generates a secret and a corresponding polynomial.
+The polynomial’s constant term is the secret, and the degree is $T-1$, where $T$ is the threshold for reconstructing the key.
+2. **Commitments Phase**: Each participant computes and securely shares key shares with others, using the commitments to verify correctness.
+Verified shares are then used to compute partial public keys.
 3. **Share Phase**: Each participant sends their secret shares (encrypted) to all other participants.
-They receive and verify the shares from others using the commitments received in Round 1.
+The group public key is reconstructed using Lagrange Interpolation from the participants' public key shares.

+Key points:
+- The private key is never fully reconstructed.
+- The protocol is secure as long as fewer than T participants are compromised.
+- All participants must agree on the final public key.

 ### Signing

-1. **Initialization**: Each participant starts with their share of the secret key and the message to be signed.
-The `PartyRoutine` initializes the signing process for each participant with no input messages.
+1. **Initialization**: Each participant prepares by loading their secret key share and the message to be signed.
+Participants generate random nonces ($D_i$ and $E_i$) and send commitments to these nonces to all other participants.
-2. **Nonce Generation and Sharing**: Each participant generates a random nonce pair (one for the public part and one for the private part) to be used in the signing process.
-3. **Partial Signature Generation**: Each participant uses their private key share and the nonces (both their own and the ones received from others) to generate a partial signature on the message.

-Participants send their partial signature to a designated combiner (or each other with the peer-to-peer approach).
-The partial signatures are combined to create the final signature.
+2. **Nonce Generation and Partial Signature Computation**: Participants compute a shared nonce ($R$) by combining all received nonce commitments.
+They compute a challenge ($c$) based on the aggregated nonce, the group public key, and the message.
+Each participant computes their partial signature using their Lagrange-weighted secret key share, the challenge, and their nonce.
+These partial signatures are sent to any party who acts as the designated combiner.
+3. **Signature Combination**: Any party can aggregate the partial signatures from $T$ other parties to form the final signature `(R, s)`.
+The final signature is verified to ensure its validity against the group public key.

+Key points:
+- The full private key is never reconstructed during signing.
+- A minimum of $T+1$ participants is required to generate a valid signature, $T$ plus the combiner.
+- The final signature can be verified using standard Ed25519 verification methods.

-**Requirement for $T+1$ Participants**:
+**Requirement for $T+1$ Signers**:

-In the FROST implementation, the slice of party IDs involved in the signing process must be of length at least $T+1$.
-This is presumably a requirement from Shamir's Secret Sharing for sufficient shares to reconstruct the group secret.
+The Threshold T defines the maximum number of parties that may be corrupted.
+I.e. if we have N=5 and T=2, we require at least 3 participants to sign.
+In other words, we require T+1 participants to sign a message.

 ### Combining Partial Signatures for Schnorr Signatures

-1. **Aggregation of Nonces**: The combiner aggregates the public nonces received from all participants.
+1. **Aggregation of Nonces**: Any party can be a combiner, to do so, it aggregates the public nonces received from all participants.
 The aggregated nonce $R$ is computed as $R = \sum_{i} R_i$, where $R_i$ are the public nonces from each participant.
 2. **Message Hashing**: The combiner hashes the aggregated nonce $R $, the group public key $Y$, and the message $m$ to compute the challenge $c$.
 The challenge $c$ is computed as $c = H(R \| Y \| m)$, where $H$ is a cryptographic hash function.
 3. **Combination of Partial Signatures**: Each participant's partial signature $s_i$ is combined by the combiner to form the final signature.
 The final signature $s$ is computed as $s = \sum_{i} s_i$.
 4. **Verification**: The final signature $s$ is verified by checking that $s \cdot G = R + c \cdot Y$, where $G$ is the base point of the elliptic curve, $R$ is the aggregated nonce, $c$ is the challenge, and $Y$ is the public key.